PaulleDemon/tkVideoPlayer/Readme.md

 # Tkinter media player

-This is a simple library to play video files.
+This is a simple library to play video files in tkinter.
 This library also provides the ability to play , pause, skip and seek specific frames.

 ```python